Folk Orthodoxy: Peasant influences

-Popular religiosity differed from and even opposed official Christianity.
-At the same time, the church accepted some folk worship and cults, making adjustments to its teachings.
-For example, the popular cult of the Virgin Mary by the twelfth century was supported and developed by the church.
-Under the influence of popular veneration of "holy poverty" and notions of social justice, by the twelfth century the emphasis of veneration shifts from the cult of the formidable God the Father, and Christ-Pantocrator, as rulers of the world, to the cult of Christ-Redeemer.
+Popular religiosity differed from, and even opposed, official Christianity.
+At the same time, the church accepted some folk worship and cults and adjusted its teachings.
+For example, the popular cult of the Virgin Mary was, by the 12th century, supported by the church.
+Under the influence of popular veneration of "holy poverty" and notions of social justice, by the 12th century the emphasis of veneration shifts from the cult of the formidable God the Father, and Christ-Pantocrator, as rulers of the world, to the cult of Christ-Redeemer.

-Domestic Orthodoxy is a peculiar, created by peasantryers, "edition" of the Christian religion, condemned by the Church.
-Christian religion as asserted by clergym, could not penetrate into the depths of the life of the Russian village, and having taken the form of agrarian and domestic beliefs, was the source and the ground of the appearance of superstition representations, magic actions, peculiar interpretations of the real world.
+Domestic orthodoxy is a peculiar "edition" of the Christian religion.
+It was created by the peasantry, and condemned by the Church.
+Christian religion, as asserted by clergy, could not penetrate the depths Russian village life and, having taken the form of agrarian and domestic beliefs, domestic orthodoxy was the source and the foundation of the appearance of superstitious representations, magic, and peculiar interpretations of the real world.

-As far back as the nineteenth century, it was noted that Christian holidays were celebrated by the people as "kudes" – rituals that were "rude" and "dirty" and caused the most serious condemnation by the church.
-And in the early 20th century, it was said about the Russian people:
+As far back as the 19th century, it was noted that Christian holidays were celebrated by the people as kudes—rituals that were "rude" and "dirty" and received the church's most serious condemnation.
+In the early 20th century, it was said that:

-According to some researchers, folk religious ideas should not be understood as "two-faith", "layering and parallel existence of the old and the new", not as a haphazard formation consisting of the pagan cultural layer proper and the later ecclesiastical overlays, but as "people's monotheism", a holistic worldview, not disintegrating into paganism and Christianity, but forming an integral, though fluid, and in some cases somewhat contradictory system.
+According to some researchers, folk religious ideas should not be understood as two-faith—"layering and parallel existence of the old and the new", not as a haphazard formation consisting of the pagan cultural layer proper and the later ecclesiastical overlays—and as "people's monotheism", a holistic worldview that does not divide into paganism and Christianity, but forms an integral, though fluid, and, in some cases, somewhat contradictory system.